ghostanza/theremin/README.md

 ```

 ### `.theremin.stop()`
-This removes the eventListeners for the mousemove event inside the container - effectively stopping the theremin from playing.
+This removes the eventListeners for the mousemove event inside the container and turns the theremin volume all the way down - effectively stopping the theremin from playing.

 **Example**:
 ```